-WHEREAS this Court continues to evaluate its response to the spread of the COVID-19 virus, and recognizes the need to accommodate extenuating circumstances to assist in the effective administration of justice during this period of national emergency; and
+WHEREAS this Court continues to evaluate its response to the spread and the long-term effects of the COVID-19 virus on both the community and this Court, and recognizes the need to accommodate extenuating circumstances to assist in the effective administration of justice during this period of national emergency; and

 WHEREAS the Judicial Conference of the United States (JCUS) has found under the CARES Act, P.L.
 116-136, 134 Stat.
-281 (CARES Act), that emergency conditions due to the national emergency declared by the President under the National Emergencies Act (50 U.S.C. §1601 et seq.) with respect to COVID-19 have materially affected and will materially affect the functioning of the federal courts generally;
+281 (CARES Act), that emergency conditions due to the national emergency declared by the President under the National Emergencies Act (50 U.S.C. §1601 et seq.) with respect to COVID-19 have materially affected and will materially affect the functioning of the federal courts generally; and